ottodevs/omnipools/docs/flow-integration.md

 # Flow Blockchain Integration

-TrustFlow leverages Flow blockchain's unique capabilities to provide atomic, audit-ready payouts for events.
+OmniPools leverages Flow blockchain's unique capabilities to provide atomic, audit-ready payouts for events.
 This document details our Flow integration, contract architecture, and deployment strategy.

 ## Why Flow?

-Flow was chosen for TrustFlow because of its:
+Flow was chosen for OmniPools because of its:

 - **Resource-Oriented Programming**: Cadence's resource system ensures digital assets can't be duplicated or lost
 - **Built-in Account Abstraction**: Native account linking and hybrid custody for seamless UX